ALS Therapy Development Institute: History

 ALS TDI was founded as the ALS Therapy Development Foundation (ALS TDF) in 1999 by James Heywood, Robert Bonazoli, and Melinda Marsh Heywood after James' brother, Stephen Heywood, was diagnosed with the disease.
 Dr. Tennore Ramesh joined ALS-TDF when his sister in law was diagnosed with ALS and setup the research facility and served as Chief Scientific Officer from inception until 2003.
 The organization was initially funded through a donation from Stephen, as well as one from Alex and Brit d'Arbeloff.
 The Foundation's first therapy concept was to replace EAAT2 protein using gene therapy.

-In 2004, the Foundation moved to a 16000 sqft location in Cambridge, Massachusetts with an in-house lab.
+In 2004, the Foundation moved to a 16000 sqft location in Cambridge, Massachusetts, with an in-house lab.
 ALS TDF constructed a biosafety level 2 lab in 2005, allowing for the expansion of "gene therapy and cell-based treatment pipelines."

 In 2005, the Foundation started the Tri-State Trek, an annual 270-mile bike ride from Boston, Massachusetts to Greenwich, Connecticut.
 The Trek has since grown to include over 400 participants and has raised more than $7 million for research.

 In 2006 the ALS patient Augie Nieto became chairman of the board.
 The next year, James Heywood resigned as president but joined the board and Sean F. Scott, who ALS runs in his family, replaced him.
-Scott worked with Augie Nieto as well as with the Muscular Dystrophy Association to bring together the two organizations in 2007.
+Scott worked with Nieto as well as with the Muscular Dystrophy Association (MDA) to bring together the two organizations in 2007.
 The collaboration allowed for MDA to match ALS TDI's annual budget for three years through Nieto's initiative, Augie's Quest, though the partnership continued after that, with MDA cumulatively providing over $36 million.
 The same year, the organization replaced the "Foundation" part of its name with "Institute".